The Role of Leadership in Dog Training

 If you enjoy our articles, be sure and sign up for our newsletter so you can hear when new ones are published.

 Lack of leadership can lead to a host of dog behavior problems.
 But what is this mysterious quality of leadership?
 What makes a good leader?
 And how does the average dog owner become a leader in their dog's eyes?
+Learn how leadership works in dogs, why it's important, and how to be an effective leader without bullying your dog.

 Share This Article